 Those columns don’t look like normal, straight columns, do they?
 Here’s why.
 Look up, look waaaaaay up:

-The columns were designed to represent tree trunks and branches.
-Honestly, Gaudi was a genius.
+Gaudi designed the columns to represent tree trunks and branches.
+Honestly, he was a creative genius.
 Too bad not everyone appreciated his designs.
 Many thought the work was pure arrogance and an outrageous display of pretentiousness.
 Oh, and also ugly.

-While we were there, we decided to also experience the view from the tower.
-Most church towers can only be reached by a winding, dizzying set of narrow stairs, but here we actually had to take an elevator partway up.
-This took time because of the increasing crowds, so we all had to wait our turn.
+We also wanted to experience the view of Barcelona from the tower.
+Most church towers can only be reached by a winding, dizzying set of narrow stairs.
+But the Sagrada Familia offers an elevator to take you partway up.
+This took time because of the increasing crowds, though.
+Only a handful of people could fit at a time, so we had to wait our turn.

 But I would have to say the view was worth the wait: